TheScripters/Cardknox-API-Wrapper/docs/index.md

 ## Progress

-**Overall Completion: *76 %***
+**Overall Completion: *100 %***

 * CREDIT CARD: 100%
 * CHECK (ACH): 100%
 * EBT Food Stamp: 100%
 * EBT Cash Benefits: 100%
-* EBT Wic (eWic): 0%
+* EBT Wic (eWic): 100%
-* GIFT CARD: 0%
+* GIFT CARD: 100%
-* FRAUD: 0%
+* FRAUD: 100%

-### CREDIT CARD Progress

-The operations are all in place.
-There may be a few fields that were missed and it hasn't yet been tested in a live environment.

-### CHECK Progress

-The operations are all in place.
-There may be a few fields that were missed and it hasn't yet been tested in a live environment.

-### EBT Food Stamp

-The operations are all in place.
-There may be a few fields that were missed and it hasn't yet been tested in a live environment.

-### EBT Cash Benefits

-The operations are all in place.
-There may be a few fields that were missed and it hasn't yet been tested in a live environment.
+All items have been completed, but hasn't yet been tested in a live environment.
+If you find it working in a production environment please let me know.
+I am only using `Credit Card` operations at this time, so nothing else has really been tested.